Case Study: Eliminating Micro-Stutters

 The specific values depend on the system and workload, but the principles apply broadly:

-- Give kswapd headroom —
+- Give kswapd headroom via watermark_scale_factor — this is more effective than raising

-- Remove software overhead on NVMe — multi-queue hardware does not benefit from a software scheduler
+min_free_kbytes, which wastes RAM - Remove software overhead on NVMe — multi-queue hardware does not benefit from a software scheduler

 - Measure before and after — aggregate counters from